 - Mix crème fraîche and mascarpone together.

-- Add honey, and using wooden spoon, beat the ingredients together.
+- Add honey, and using a wooden spoon, beat the ingredients together.

-- You can also whip with electric mixer to get it extra light and fluffy.
+- You can also whip with an electric mixer to get it extra light and fluffy.